Aphantasia Test: How To Know If You Have Aphantasia

 Other Self-Test for Aphantasia

 While a definitive diagnosis of Aphantasia typically requires consultation with a mental health professional, there are some simple Aphantasia tests you can perform to get an initial sense of your visualization abilities.
+Additionally, the Vividness of Visual Imagery Questionnaire (VVIQ) is a formal tool that can help assess your ability to visualize objects and scenes.

 Test 1: The Apple on a Table